 - Use password managers.
 Long passwords are difficult to remember, especially when you have a different one for each website or service.
 You can use popular password managers like Dashlane 4 or LastPass 4.0 to help you organize your various login details.

 - Create mnemonics.
 If tools for managing passwords are not your thing, create memorable phrases instead, making sure they relate to the website or service you’ll use them for.
 For instance, if you sign up for a VPN service to avoid the risk of cybercrime on public Wi-Fi networks, you could create a sentence like “I like to use NordVPN to protect my money” and use it as a mnemonic for the password “Il2uNV2pm$$$.”
 It includes all four types of characters, is complex, moderately long and easy to remember.

-- Use Passphrases (the Diceware method).
+- Use passphrases (the Diceware method).
 Although using dictionary words is not advisable (see the tips for avoiding weak passwords below), creating a combination of 6-7 random words is a good method to protect your account.
 Randomness is the key, though.
-The human brain is extremely bad at stringing together truly random words, so the Diceware website provides a list of numbered words.
+The human brain is extremely bad at stringing together truly random words, so the EFF website provides a list of numbered words.
 You roll a traditional game dice, and the numbers that come up choose the words for you.
 A combination like “right zebra fashion ultramarine football work” is extremely difficult to guess because of its length and randomness, but fairly easy to remember.